+Illness
-Illness: If child complains of illness, question him/her to determine severity.

-For minor illness, the teacher should have child rest head on desk for 10 to 15 minutes.
-If he/she still complains, send him/her with note to the Office Manager (or call office for escort).
-If student is too ill to walk to office, call the Office Manager for immediate help and explain severity of situation.
+- 1. If a child complains of illness, question him/her to determine severity. - 2.
+For minor illness, the teacher should have the child rest head on desk for 10 to 15 minutes.
+If he/she still complains, send him/her with a note to the Office Manager (or call the office for escort).

+3. If a student is too ill to walk to the office, call the Office Manager for immediate help and explain the severity of the situation.
 If the child feels sick after fifteen minutes, the child may be sent home.

+Convulsions

-Convulsions: If a child has convulsions:
+If a child has convulsions:

-1. Keep calm.
-Attempt to ease him/her to the floor so he/she will not fall and injure him/herself

-- 2. Turn his/her head to one side so his/her tongue will not block his/her airway - 3.
+- 1. Keep calm.
+Attempt to ease him/her to the floor so he/she will not fall and injure him/herself - 2.
+Turn his/her head to one side so his/her tongue will not block his/her airway - 3.
 Do not attempt to insert anything in his/her mouth - 4.
 Send someone to the office or call the office for assistance

-Chemical Burns:
+Chemical Burns

-1. Chemical burns, especially those of the skin or eyes, should be flushed with large quantities of water at the nearest source.

-2. After flushing the burn, the child can be escorted to the Front Office.

-3 If a burn is severe, call 911.
+- 1. Chemical burns, especially those of the skin or eyes, should be flushed with large quantities of water at the nearest source. - 2.
+After flushing the burn, the child can be escorted to the Front Office. - 3.
+If a burn is severe, call 911.

-Insect Bites:
+Insect Bites

-1. Remove stinger if possible.
+- 1. Remove stinger if possible.

-2. Apply cold, wet towel
+- 2. Apply cold, wet towel

-3 Call 911 if systemic symptoms occur (labored breathing, swelling of entire body, etc.).
+- 3. Call 911 if systemic symptoms occur (labored breathing, swelling of the entire body, etc.).